valkey-io/valkey-doc/docs/reference/protocol-spec.md

     $-1\r\n

-A Redis client should return a nil object when the server replies with a null bulk string rather than the empty string.
+A Valkey client should return a nil object when the server replies with a null bulk string rather than the empty string.
 For example, a Ruby library should return `nil` while a C library should return `NULL` (or set a special flag in the reply object).

 <a name="array-reply"></a>

 ### Arrays
-Clients send commands to the Redis server as RESP arrays.
+Clients send commands to the Valkey server as RESP arrays.
-Similarly, some Redis commands that return collections of elements use arrays as their replies.
+Similarly, some Valkey commands that return collections of elements use arrays as their replies.
 An example is the `LRANGE` command that returns elements of a list.

 RESP Arrays' encoding uses the following format: